nirushka/Internet_Radio_App/README.txt

 music, followed by a list of one or more files.

-To use the Client proparly just type in the command line:
+To use the client proparly just type in the command line:

 ./radio_control <servername> <serverport>